sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

-For many years, I've encountered persons that have asked me if I knew a way of scripting tmux to open several terminals and load your programs, or if there was a way of makign macros with tmux, but I was unable to answer properly, I
+For many years, I've encountered persons that have asked me if I knew a way of scripting tmux to open several terminals and load your programs, or if there was a way of making macros with tmux, but I was unable to answer properly, I
 said: well, yes, in principle you can start tmux's server and tell it to load several applications, but it's not an automatical process, I mean, you can't just record your actions to play them again, you have to make the script and